Blasting It out of Their Hands

 - Throughout the series, crippling body parts also cripples offensive and defensive power.
 If you cripple a character's legs, movement is wasteful; if you shoot their eyes, accuracy drops; if you shoot an arm, they can't easily use a two-handed weapon (or, rather, a weapon that requires a two-handed animation sprites) and that usually leaves less effective knives or hand-to-hand.
 A good strategy to combat with super mutants, whom usually use lethal two-handed weapons, is to open full-burst while on their flank, or to target an arm specifically.

-- In Fallout 3 and New Vegas, reliance on a more real-time VATS system and the ability to inflict weapon damage makes this both easier and harder at the same time (especially since damage you take while using it is reduced).
+- In Fallout 3 and New Vegas, reliance on a more real-time VATS system and the ability to inflict weapon damage makes this both easier and harder at the same time (especially since you take almost no damage while in VATS in 3).
 Enemies have the same responses in the earlier games when faced with wounded limbs (or weapons they couldn't use).
 Breaking a weapon creates a chance of invoking the trope, as does crippling the arm holding it.
 You can also shoot an enemies explosives (in hand or in flight) for an assisted suicide bombing.

 In practice, shooting the weapons themselves is functionally worthless, as weapons are extremely hard to hit targets compared to body parts, the disarmed person will continue trying to kill you with their bare hands (when most of the point of this trope is to disarm people non-lethally), and you render a potentially useful or at least valuable weapon worthless.